7 Day Philippines Travel Itinerary

 Museo Filipino

-Budget: Humble Hut Hostel.
-A good, centrally located hostel with friendly staff and clean rooms.
+Budget: Humble Hut Hostel – Centrally located with friendly staff and clean rooms, perfect for budget travelers.

-Luxury: New Coast Hotel Manila.
-A luxury hotel offering views of Manila Bay, and a lovely swimming pool.
+Luxury: New Coast Hotel Manila – A luxury hotel with stunning views of Manila Bay and top-notch amenities, including a swimming pool and several dining options.

 Important Information on El Nido regulations